 Or, more accurately … dog poop?

-Erica Krupin found $1000 a week in hers, with a side hustle that can easily be replicated in your local area.
+Erica Krupin found $1000 a week in hers, with a blue collar business idea that can easily be replicated in your local area.

 Erica started Kroopin’s Poopin Scoopin, a pet waste removal business in her spare time, and now has more than 80 recurring weekly customers.

 With an average price of $15 per customer per week, that’s over $1,000 a week, picking up dog poop.

 Sometimes it’s the simplest businesses that are the fastest to get started and see some results.
 Erica just left her day job to pursue this full-time, and with the plans she has in place, it looks like her business is set to continue growing.